7 Best Affordable Condo Insurance Companies of 2026

 Price

 Condo insurance is designed to be affordable and should be way lower than homeowners insurance.
-If a policy had a high cost, we looked toward those that had a low premium.
+If a policy had a high cost, we looked toward those with a low premium.

 Discounts

 Discounts help to make condo insurance rates affordable.
 So, we looked at how many discounts an insurer provided.
-If it had many, like Allstate, then we put that insurer on our list.
+We put that insurer on our list if it had many, like Allstate.

 Coverage